We Are Here To Offer Financial Help

 The help you could receive depends on the problems you may be facing.
 You might get money or another form of support such as a voucher, fuel card or furniture.

 A Crisis Grant could help if your benefits were stopped or suspended and you didn’t have money for electricity or food.

 You can contact the Scottish Welfare Fund team online or call Dumfries & Galloway Council on 0303 333 3007 who will be able to help you with the application process.
-Alternatively, contact our Income Team on 01387 321300 who will assist you with your claim.
+Alternatively, contact your Income Officer who will assist you with your claim.